Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

-\textit{Predictions for quantum and thermal melting of GWC -- } We now study the possible quantum mechanical ``melting'' of the GWC charge order by controlling the screening environment by tuning $d/a$.
-Smaller $d$ corresponds to a stronger screening manifesting in a shorter length scale over which the LR Coulomb interaction becomes suppressed by the gate.
-This suppression of effective LR Coulomb interaction range with decreasing $d/a$ should eventually drive the system to metallicity despite $U$ being large because of the low density of particles or holes.
-This is quantitatively established in Fig.~\ref{fig:delta_ED_Tc}a, which shows the value of the order parameter computed on the $N=27$ site cluster (see Appendix \ref{sec:app_C}) from ED using the Lanczos method for both $n=1/3$ and $2/3$.
+\\ {\bf{Predictions for quantum and thermal melting of GWC }} \\ We now study the possible quantum mechanical melting of the GWC charge order by controlling the screening environment by tuning $d/a$.
+Smaller $d$ corresponds to a stronger screening, manifesting in a shorter length scale over which the LR Coulomb interaction becomes suppressed by the gate.
+This suppression of the effective LR Coulomb interaction range with decreasing $d/a$ should eventually drive the system to metallicity despite $U$ being large because of the low density of particles or holes.
+This is quantitatively established in Fig.~\ref{fig:delta_ED_Tc}a, which shows the value of the order parameter computed on the $N=27$ site cluster (see \addt{Supplementary Note 3}) from ED using the Lanczos method for both $n=1/3$ and $2/3$.
 (The order parameter corresponds to the Fourier component of the density-density correlation function at the $K$ points.)
-At large $d/a$, its value is approximately constant (with a small decrease compared to the analytical expectation due to the finite size effect).
-In contrast, on lowering $d/a$, its value rapidly decreases for $d/a \lesssim 1$.
+At large $d/a$, its value is approximately constant, in contrast, on lowering $d/a$, its value rapidly decreases for $d/a \lesssim 1$.
 We note in passing that given that $a\approx 8$ nm, the $d/a \lesssim 1$ is within experimental range of the hBN dielectric thicknesses \cite{Stepanov2020,Saito2020}.

 The dependence of the screened Coulomb interaction from Eq.\eqref{eq:coulomb_long_range} as a function of $d/a$ does not immediately reveal why the order parameter should be essentially constant for large $d/a$.
-For example, $V_1$ grows (albeit slowly) with $d/a$, see Fig.\ref{fig:delta_ED_Tc}b (red, $V_{1,\text{Coulomb}}$ curve), and tail decays rapidly with $d/a$, see.
-Fig. \ref{fig:V_r_plots}.
-We propose that the origin of the relative independence of the order parameter with $d/a$ stems from the ``cancellations'' of the long-range tail which yield an effective NN strength.
-This NN strength is much smaller than the $V_1$ computed from the Coulomb interaction alone, confirming the expectation we had from the classical specific heat analysis.
+For example, $V_1$ grows (albeit slowly) with $d/a$, see Fig.\ref{fig:delta_ED_Tc}b (red, $V_{1,\text{Coulomb}}$ curve), and \addt{the} tail decays rapidly with $d/a$, see \addt{Supplementary Note 1}.
+We propose that the origin of the relative independence of the order parameter with $d/a$ stems from the ``cancellations'' of the LR tail which yield an effective NN strength.
+This NN strength is much smaller than the $V_{1,\text{Coulomb}}$, confirming the expectation we had from the classical specific heat analysis.